Updated 16th of February 2021.

 I get a lot of questions on how Conditional Access policies are applied and what happens when multiple policies overlap and conflict with each other.
 So here we go…

-First of all, it’s important to understand the difference between Conditions and Grant Controls.
+First of all, it’s important to understand the difference between Conditions and Access Controls.

-I sometimes see people trying to use a Grant Control like Require Compliant Device as a Condition but it’s not the same thing.
+I sometimes see people trying to use a Access Control like Require Compliant Device as a Condition but it’s not the same thing.
 It doesn’t work like that.

 In What Order Are Conditional Access Policies Applied?

-CA policies aren’t actually applied in any particular order.
-All matching policys apply and will be merged!
+CA policies aren’t applied in any particular order.
+All matching policys apply and the resulting access controls required by the policies will be merged!